keith-runnalls/cleaning-data-project/CodeBook.md

-# Information about *processed_data.csv*
+# Information about *processed_data.txt*

-The tidy data produced by the *run_analysis.R* script is saved as *processed_data.csv*.
+The tidy data produced by the *run_analysis.R* script is saved as *processed_data.txt*.
 This file contains 180 observations of 68 variables.
 There is one observation for each unique combination of activity and subject.

 ${6}_{activities}\times{30}_{subjects}={180}_{observations}$